impactsai/.github/profile/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/ixoworld)
 [![Medium](https://img.shields.io/badge/Medium-12100E?style=for-the-badge&logo=medium&logoColor=white)](https://medium.com/ixo-blog)

-# ImpactsAI
+# Impacts AI
 ### The platform for trusted Impact Oracles.
 We are a community of developers pioneering the next generation of decentralized autonomous agents, using Web3 and Causal AI.
-ImpactsAI is an open platform for researching, building, and deploying Impact Oracles that are designed to sense, evaluate, and respond to real-world changes, take actions, and verify the outcomes.
+Impacts AI is an open platform for researching, building, and deploying Impact Oracles that are designed to sense, evaluate, and respond to real-world changes, take actions, and verify the outcomes.

-ImpactsAI provides a suite of tools to build, deploy, and monetize Impact Oracles.
+Impacts AI provides a suite of tools to build, deploy, and monetize Impact Oracles.
 Our platform provides the technical infrastructure you need to develop sophisticated Decentralised Autonomous Agents.

 ## What Are Impact Oracles? 🤖
 Impact Oracles are AI-driven Decentralised Autonomous Agents operating from secure Web3 infrastructure, to assist with causal decision-making, process automation, and verification of actions that generate real-world impacts.
 Impact Oracles are ownable, verifiable, controllable, explainable, well-governed, accountable, and include humans in the loop.

 ## Oracle Creators Studio 🌱
-Unlock the full potential of your Impact Oracle development journey with the ImpactsAI Creator Studio.
+Unlock the full potential of your Impact Oracle development journey with the Impacts AI Creator Studio.
 This intuitive platform is designed to support developers in creating, testing, and deploying Impact Oracles.
 It provides a rich set of features, including:
 - User-friendly visual interface: Easily design and configure your Impact Oracles with drag-and-drop tools.
 - Comprehensive code editor: Write, review, and edit your code with syntax highlighting and auto-completion features.
 - Robust testing suite: Validate the performance and reliability of your Impact Oracles with various testing tools.